 Marmot and Ada are the owners of Olton Health and Performance, and take a keen interest in the day-to-day operations of the business.
 The chairs at the front of the building are there to allow them to monitor visitors and passing trade, and Ada in particular may decide to frisk clients for cat treats before escorting them on to the premises.

-“It’s important to us that the business delivers good quality services, as our humans need to ensure we’re kept supplied with only the best-quality food, treats, toys and bedding.
-Make sure you tell the bald human if something is wrong.
+“It’s important to us that the business delivers good quality services, as the humans need to ensure we’re kept supplied with only the best-quality food, treats, toys and bedding.
+Make sure you tell the bald human if something is wrong; it’s his job to make the place run right, which means more treats for us.

-“Our humans have told us that sometimes clients have ‘allergies’ to us?
-We don’t understand how this could be the case, but we suppose if it’s really necessary then we can keep out of the way.
-You’ll have to let the humans know first though, because cats can’t read minds and even if we could we probably wouldn’t bother as it might interrupt our snoozing.”
+“The humans tell us that sometimes you clients have ‘allergies’ to us?
+Which seems more like your problem than ours, but we suppose if it’s really necessary then we can keep out of the way.
+You’ll have to let the humans know first though, because yes we can read minds – but why would we?
+We have better things to be doing, like sleeping, or eating, or snoozing, or snacking.”